 - Then mix in 3/4 cup grated carrots, cinnamon, cardamom, salt, nutmeg, and pulse for 15 seconds.
 Add in maple syrup, and Medjool dates and pulse until a sticky dough forms.

-- Store in the freezer in a container for up to 6 months.
-When you are ready to eat simply defrost one for you 4 minutes before diving in.
+- Store in the freezer in a container for up to 2 weeks.
+When you are ready to eat simply defrost one for 4 minutes before diving in.

 - How you grate your carrots do matter!
 We don't want chunks here.
 WE want finely grated carrot.